Planning is the single most important step that impacts the success of a website design project. Unfortunately, it’s the one far too many businesses

 Building a website is like building a house.
 You wouldn’t just call up a contractor and say, “I’d like a house.
 How much will that cost, and how soon can you have it done?”
 Before you can start building, you need land, permits, financing, floor plans, and architectural drawings.

-Building a website is much the same.
+Creating a website design is much the same.
 Before your website developer can write a single line of code, they need to know your goals and expectations for your website and have a detailed plan and sitemap in hand.
-Unfortunately, too many businesses focus on the wrong things when planning a website.
+Unfortunately, too many businesses focus on the wrong things when planning a website design.
 They get hung up on design elements or some cool

 What if you want your website design to do all of these things?
 Try to identify one primary goal, and prioritize secondary goals in order of importance.
 Websites that try to be all things to all people all at once often end up confusing visitors, because they aren’t sure what to do next.